alexwl/haskell-code-explorer/README.md

 ## Features

 * Types (actual type, instantiated type, instance resolution tree) and documentation on hover.
-Types are interactive : left-click on type constructor -> go to definition, right click on type constructor -> show kind signature.<br />
+Types are interactive: left-click on a type constructor -> go to definition, right click on a type constructor -> show kind signature.<br />
   ![Hover](https://haskell-code-explorer.mfix.io/hover.png)

 * Go to definition